Guides

 How Abstract API Handles Email Validation in Joi

-Abstract API addresses the core weaknesses of traditional validation methods.
-It adds real-time, network-level intelligence to the process.
+Abstract API addresses the core weaknesses of traditional Joi validation through real-time network checks and advanced filters.

-• It performs real-time MX record lookups and SMTP handshakes to confirm an email address can receive mail.
+• It confirms mail deliverability through real-time MX record lookups and SMTP handshakes.

-• The service detects and flags disposable, role-based, or catch-all addresses that regex-based checks miss.
+• The system detects and flags disposable, role-based, and catch-all email addresses.

-Once you know Abstract’s capabilities, to add its email validation API to your project is simple.
+Once you're familiar with Abstract’s capabilities, the addition of its email validation API to your project is simple.
+To prepare your development environment, you need to complete a few steps:

-• Sign up at Abstract API and get your email validation API key from the dashboard.
+• Sign up at Abstract and obtain your email validation API key from the dashboard.

 import Joi from 'joi';